shreyashkale9/shreyashkale9/README.md

 Web Developer
 ------------------------

-*   🌍  I'm based in Amravati, IN
+*   🌍  I'm based in Bengaluru, IN
 *   ✉️  You can contact me at [shreyashkale9@gmail.com](mailto:shreyashkale9@gmail.com)
 *   🤝  I'm open to collaborating on Reactjs<p align="left">